 Ken Colley Autographs for sale | Star Wars Admiral Piett

-Kenneth Colley (born 7 December 1937); is an English film and television actor whose career spans 50 years.
-He came to wider prominence through his role as Admiral Piett in the Star Wars films; The Empire Strikes Back (1980) and Return of the Jedi (1983).
+Kenneth Colley (born 7 December 1937) an English film and television actor whose career spans 50 years.
+He came to wider prominence through his role as Admiral Piett in the Star Wars films.
+The Empire Strikes Back (1980) and Return of the Jedi (1983).

-Additionally, Colley was born in Manchester, Lancashire.
-One of his early appearances on British television was as Noah Riley in the 1970s police drama The Sweeney; in an episode entitled Trap.
-He played Jesus in The Life of Brian, having also appeared in the earlier Monty Python-related production Ripping Yarns episode “The Testing of Eric Olthwaite” alongside Michael Palin.
-As a Shakespearean actor he played the Duke of Vienna; in the BBC Television Shakespeare production of Measure for Measure in 1979.
+Additionally, Kenneth Colley born in Manchester, Lancashire.
+One of his early appearances on British television was as Noah Riley in the 1970s police drama The Sweeney.
+In an episode entitled Trap.
+Besides, he played Jesus in The Life of Brian, having also appeared in the earlier Monty Python-related production Ripping Yarns episode “The Testing of Eric Olthwaite” alongside Michael Palin.
+As a Shakespearean actor he played the Duke of Vienna.
+Additionally, in the BBC Television Shakespeare production of Measure for Measure in 1979.

-Colley worked extensively with British director Ken Russell; from the early 1970s to the early 1990s as part of a repertory of actors who appeared across Russell’s television and film work.
-He played the role of Modest Tchaikovsky in the film The Music Lovers (1971).
+Also, Kenneth Colley worked extensively with British director Ken Russell.
+From the early 1970s to the early 1990s as part of a repertory of actors who appeared across Russell’s television and film work.
+In addition to, the role of Modest Tchaikovsky in the film The Music Lovers (1971).
 He went on to play the role of LeGrand in Russell’s The Devils (also 1971); played the journalist Krenek in the biopic Mahler (1974); the composer Frédéric Chopin in Lisztomania (1975).

-For his work in the Star Wars franchise, Colley’s role as Admiral Piett is noted for differing from the other ill-fated Imperial officers who appeared alongside him in The Empire Strikes Back (1980), as Colley was the only actor to play an Imperial officer in a second Star Wars film, reprising his role in Return of the Jedi (1983).
-Colley reprised his role as Piett in the Cartoon Network animated special Lego Star Wars: The Empire Strikes Out in September 2012.
+Nevertheless, for his work in the Star Wars franchise, Kenneth Colley role as Admiral Piett is noted for differing from the other ill-fated Imperial officers who appeared alongside him in The Empire Strikes Back (1980).
+Besides, as Colley was the only actor to play an Imperial officer in a second Star Wars film, reprising his role in Return of the Jedi (1983).
+Equally, Colley reprised his role as Piett in the Cartoon Network animated special Lego Star Wars: The Empire Strikes Out in September 2012.
 Coincidentally, Colley and David Prowse had a part in the fantasy film Jabberwocky (1977).

-Furthermore, Colley also played a notable role in the 1982 Clint Eastwood film Firefox; where he played a Soviet colonel tasked with the protection of the Firefox and its secrets.
+Furthermore, Kenneth Colley also played a notable role in the 1982 Clint Eastwood film Firefox.
+Playing a Soviet colonel tasked with the protection of the Firefox and its secrets.
 He went on to play SS-Standartenführer Paul Blobel in the Second World War drama War and Remembrance.

 Again, Colley has directed one film to date, Greetings (2007); a horror film starring Kirsty Cox, Henry Dunn and Ben Shockley.